synanetics/synfhir-store/README.md

 3. Open the folder in your development environment and take a few minutes to have a look at the code (if you wish).

-4. From your command line, type: `git checkout -b my-branch-name` This will create a local branch that you can change and modify as you see fit.
-Feel free to push any changes back to the repo under your branch and pull requests are always welcome.
+4. From your command line, type: `git checkout -b my-branch-name` where `my-branch-name` is whatever you want to call it (but please not my-branch-name).
+This will create a local branch that you can change and modify as you see fit.
+Feel free to push any changes back to the repo under this branch and pull requests are always welcome.

 ### Choose your flavour